Moodle learning management system (LMS)

 If the problem persists, contact the Service Desk for assistance.

 Moodle is connected to the Student Information System (SIS).
-Changes like your name and email address should be done by updating your personal information in your Student Centre.
+Changes to your name and email address should be done by updating your personal information in your Student Centre.
 Once you have made changes in the SIS, it will take up to 48 hours for your Moodle profile to automatically update.

-Changes to your profile like adding a picture, a description of yourself, your interests and location, can be done directly in Moodle.
+Changes to your profile, like adding a picture, a description of yourself, your interests and location, can be done directly in Moodle.

 Follow the steps below to update your profile: